 The Five Pillars of Mindfulness

-When we’re talking about What is Mindfulness, we can’t ignore it’s building blocks.
+When we’re talking about what is Mindfulness, we can’t ignore it’s building blocks.
 At its core, mindfulness is built on five essential pillars: Awareness, Presence, Acceptance, Non-judgment, and Intention.

 As we learn to master these five pillars, our mindfulness practice deepens allowing it to become more of our natural state of being.